MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/workflows/reload-the-page.md

 > Something went wrong.
 To try again, reload the page and then start the workflow.

-If you select Settings (the gear icon), and then **Site Settings** > **Workflow Settings** > **Workflow Health**, the status will show as suspended:
+If you select Settings (the gear icon), and then **Site Settings** > **Workflow Settings** > **Workflow Health**, the status shows as suspended:

 :::image type="content" source="./media/reload-the-page/workflow-suspended.png" alt-text="Screenshot of the Workflow Health page showing the workflow status as suspended.":::

 ## Cause

-This error occurs if SharePoint 2013 Workflows are in a suspended state for the current SharePoint site because one or more workflows have exceeded some limits.
+This error occurs if SharePoint 2013 Workflows are in a suspended state for the current SharePoint site because one or more workflows exceed some limits.

 ## Resolution

 You can remove the current SharePoint site's suspension by removing SharePoint 2013 Workflows that have exceeded their limits.
 Use the Workflow Settings page, or delete workflows using SharePoint Designer.

-The cleanup process is not instant.
-It will take time and the Workflow Health will switch to a **Connected** status when it’s done:
+The cleanup process isn't instant.
+It takes time and the Workflow Health switches to a **Connected** status when it's done:

 :::image type="content" source="./media/reload-the-page/workflow-connected.png" alt-text="Screenshot of the Workflow Health page showing workflow status as connected.":::